 To improve your page quality, online reputation, and ultimately, your E-A-T, you must focus on getting more positive reviews on websites that matter and fall under your niche.

 For example, for an SEO tool getting reviewed on AppSumo or Product Hunt is more suitable than receiving a review on Yelp or TripAdvisor.

 But not all reviews are positive, so whenever you receive negative reviews, you must not ignore them but handle them by providing proper solutions.

 Google has cited Wikipedia as a credible source in its guidelines.

-The problem of authority and trust are resolved to some extent if you create a Wikipedia page for your business.
-But it is not that easy because every information you enter is rectified several times along with your sources.
+The problem of authority and trust is resolved to some extent if you create a Wikipedia page for your business.
+But it is not that easy because every piece of information you enter, along with your sources, is rectified several times.

 However, getting a Wikipedia page is an excellent authority booster for your organization.
 Plus, Google collects information from Wikipedia for Google Knowledge Graphs, which accounts for improving your online reputation as well.